 If eating normally is an issue, a dietician can provide information on different types of diets to enable a patient to meet their nutritional intake.
 The following links are to the different types of diet available and how to increase nutritional intake as part of the diet types:

 When eating and drinking becomes more difficult, feeding tubes may be offered to ensure a patient receives the nutrition they need.
-There are different types of feeding tubes and this leaflet provides more information about these.
+There are different types of feeding tubes.

 Dietary myths and cancer